Lamoille County, Vermont: 20th century to present

 Mining continued through the 20th century.
 By the late 20th century, environmental hazards were better understood, but many of the miners contracted asbestosis and other diseases of the lungs from their work.

 In 1972, the Lamoille Community College was the fifth of the several community colleges that became part of the Vermont State Colleges system.
 At the time, they were renamed as Community College of Vermont.

 In 2008, the state notified residents of Belvidere, Eden, Hyde Park, Johnson, Waterville and eight towns in the adjacent counties of Orleans and Franklin, that a review of health records from 1995 to 2006 had revealed that residents within 10 mi of the former asbestos mine on Belvidere Mountain had higher than normal rates of contracting asbestosis.
 The state and federal government continued to study this problem.

 In April 2009 the Vermont Department of health released a revised study which found that all of deaths related to the asbestos mine were caused by individual occupational exposure.
 The report concluded that people living near the mines had no more increased risk of asbestos-related illness than people living anywhere else in Vermont.

 In 2008, the county appeared to have disproportionate power in the legislature with the House Speaker, Shap Smith, from Morrisville, Floyd Nease, house majority leader, Senator Susan Bartlett, from Hyde Park, chair of the House Appropriations Committee, and Richard Westman, chair of the House Transportation Committee and the sole Republican.

+According to a 2020 study by ProPublica, Lamoille County, Vermont may be the safest county in the U.S. from climate-induced disasters such as rising sea levels, wildfires, crop depletion, and extreme heat and humidity.